 • Poor vitamin D supply

-• Childbirth and postpartum phase in seasons with lots of light increases risk (probably leads to increased growth in axial
+• Birth and postpartum period in seasons with a lot of light increases risk (probably leads to increased growth of the axial

 length of the eye)

-• Children of pregnant women over the age of 35 have a higher risk
+• Children of pregnant women over 35 years old are at higher risk

-• Myopia and micronutrients: Several scientific studies have shown that a higher vitamin D level in the blood significantly reduces the risk of developing myopia.
-See e.g. https://pubmed.ncbi.nlm.nih.gov/24970253/ : "Myopic participants had significantly lower 25(OH)D₃ concentrations.
-The prevalence of myopia was significantly higher in individuals with vitamin D deficiency compared to the individuals with sufficient levels."
+• Myopia and micronutrients: Several scientific studies have shown that a higher Vitamin D level in the blood significantly reduces the risk of developing myopia.
+See for example: https://pubmed.ncbi.nlm.nih.gov/24970253/ : “Myopic participants had significantly lower 25(OH)D₃ concentrations.
+The prevalence of myopia was significantly higher in individuals with vitamin D deficiency compared to the individuals with sufficient levels.“

 your shopping basket